aws-amplify/docs/docs/start/getting-started/fragments/flutter/setup.md

 1. Run **Flutter Pub Get**

     Android Studio requires you to sync your project with your new configuration.
-To do this, click **Flutter** in the notification bar above the file editor.
+To do this, you can click **Flutter** in the notification bar above the file editor.

     ![](~/images/lib/getting-started/flutter/set-up-android-studio-pub-get.png)

+    Alternatively, you can open a terminal window, cd into your project's root directory (where you pubspec.yaml is) and run:

+    ```bash
+    flutter pub get
+    ```

     When complete, you will see *Process finished with exit code 0* in the output of the *Messages* tab at the bottom of your screen.